Inventory Batch

 If sending updates hourly, create a separate Job for each hour’s batch run to maintain clarity and tracking.

-Additionally, Jobs determines whether Inventory Batch Pre-Processing is applied to the associated Inventory Batches.
-This ensures redundant updates are removed and unchanged records are filtered before processing, optimizing the handling of inventory data.
+Additionally, Jobs determines whether Batch Pre-Processing is applied to the associated Batches.
+This ensures redundant updates are removed and unchanged records are filtered before processing, optimizing the handling of data.
 For more information, refer to the details on Inventory Batch Pre-Processing.

 Inventory Batch Sizing